 Must Christians agree with every moral command in the Bible?
 Is it an all or nothing affair?
-Does the Bible settle the debate in the UMC on homosexuality?
+Does the Bible settle the debate in the UMC on same-sex relationships?
 What should we do when a segment of the Christian community believes that what the Bible teaches about a particular topic is wrong?
 This talk explores the ways Christians in general, and Methodists in particular, have acted responsibly to revise and sometimes set aside specific biblical commands.

 The paper is based on a chapter of the forthcoming book, Welcoming Prodigals.